greatexpectationslabs/workshops/snowflake/snowflake-workshop-edited.md

 3. Start the GX Agent:

-    - Click **Agent** and copy the command displayed at the top of the page.
+    - Click **GX Agent** and copy the command displayed at the top of the page.

     - Open a terminal and paste the command you copied.